incompetent-hosting-provider/monorepo/README.md

 ### Setup
 Make sure you have Docker installed.

-## Access Keycloak Admin Interface
+### Access Keycloak Admin Interface
 Once the containers are running, access the Keycloak Admin interface using a web browser.
 The default address is http://localhost:8080.

 ### User credentials

 <details>
 <summary>Admin</summary>
-To log in to the admin console use the default admin credentials:
+To log in to the Keycloak Admin interface use the default admin credentials:

 Username: admin\
 Password: admin